Shesh6/CS162-Database-Application/Readme.md

 python3 setup.py
 python3 run.py
 ```
+If anything goes wrong, the folder contains a notebook as well.

 ### Highlights

 Transactions are used in the seed data insertion, even though it's expected to run once, on a single system, with little risk of complication.